natalie-kate/Haunted/README.md

     text so tried to use the design to break up the information into easier to digest sections.
     I chose to make the hero image min-height of 80vh so that there would be a space visible at the bottom of the screen indicating to the user to scroll.
+    Made the decision to have the CTA button to "share your experiences" within the hidden content on mobiles as two buttons on top of one another didn't look nice.
+Users that have a story to tell will be interested in reading others and so will see it when they press the read more button.

    ### Wireframes
 Wireframes were created on Balsamiq (see links below)